manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 01: Provision non-relational Azure Data Services.md

 ### Step 1 : Create a Cosmos DB account

 1. Open Edge Browser and log in to the Azure portal.
-When prompted, use the credentials provided within the environment Details tab of the lab guide.
+When prompted, use the credentials provided within the Environment Details tab of the lab guide.

     ![Environment details](media/environment-details.png "Environment details")

+---
+**NOTE**-
+**DID** is the DeploymentID (Unique Id) which can be found from the Environment Details page.

+---

 2. From the left-hand navigation menu in the Azure portal, select Create a resource.